 With time, the popularity of these groups grew so much that you’d notice groups with millions of members with every post getting at least 100,000 impressions.

 This became an easy method for people to try sly promotional methods and get traffic rapidly on their posts or pages.

 Not only that, but the users would be able to post some of the raunchiest content right on the Facebook platform.

 Facebook Groups Redefined: The new concept

 Even though these groups were created for like-minds to come together under a niche, they soon started to become a hotbed for hatred and disinformation.
-Since these groups were closed to the outside public, they became a nuisance for some users.
+Since these groups were closed to the outside public, they soon became a nuisance for some users.

 The worst part?
 Facebook couldn’t do anything about it up until now.

 In a blog post by Facebook, they mentioned how even the closed groups are now being monitored.
 There are teams that are working on even the ‘closed’ groups to keep people away from harmful posts or misleading information.

 There is now even a page for admins to help them identify the workings of a group, check the privacy levels, and an entire catalog of information that Facebook collects to make the experience in groups safer and user-friendly.